-2 F Project Name PWC Department of Social Services Homeless Transportation

-T arget Area Countywide

-C Goals Supported Provide Support for Public Service Programs

-1 Needs Addressed Special Needs Populations

-F unding CDBG: \$40,000

-[Description The project will provide funding (\$40,000 CDBG) to provide transportation for homeless population in the Prince William Area from streets to local shelters, transportation between shelters or to and from medical clinics, detoxification facilities, public assistance office, and other local service providers.
+Project Name PWC Department of Social Services Homeless Transportation Target Area Countywide Goals Supported Provide Support for Public Service Programs Needs Addressed Special Needs Populations Funding CDBG: \$40,000 Description The project will provide funding (\$40,000 CDBG) to provide transportation for homeless population in the Prince William Area from streets to local shelters, transportation between shelters or to and from medical clinics, detoxification facilities, public assistance office, and other local service providers.
 This project supports efforts to increase services and support self-sufficiency for households experiencing homelessness and aligns with the County's goal to provide support to public service programs.
-First year of five years

-T arget Date 6/30/2026

-Estimate the number and type of families that will benefit from the proposed activities This project will benefit an estimated 200 persons Location Description Countywide Planned Activities The project will provide \$40,000 in CDBG Funding to assist Prince William County Department of Social Services (DSS) to provide transportation for homeless population in the Prince William Area from streets to local shelters, transportation between shelters or to and from medical clinics, detoxification facilities, public assistance office, and other local service providers.
+First year of five years.
+Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities This project will benefit an estimated 200 persons Location Description Countywide Planned Activities The project will provide \$40,000 in CDBG Funding to assist Prince William County Department of Social Services (DSS) to provide transportation for homeless population in the Prince William Area from streets to local shelters, transportation between shelters or to and from medical clinics, detoxification facilities, public assistance office, and other local service providers.

-13. Project Name Affordable Rental Rehab Program Target Area Countywide Goals Supported Expand Affordable Housing Options Needs Addressed Low-to-Moderate Income Housing Funding CDBG \$1,000,000 Description \$1,000,000 prior year CDBG Funds - will be used to rehabilitate rental units in Prince William County.
+13. Project Name Affordable Rental Rehab Program Target Area Countywide Goals Supported Expand Affordable Housing Options Needs Addressed Low-to-Moderate Income Housing Funding CDBG \$1,009,472 Description \$1,009,472.00 prior year CDBG Funds - will be used to rehabilitate rental units in Prince William County.
 This is designed to increase access to sustainable and affordable housing in the area and aligns with the goal to expand affordable housing options.
-First year of five years Target Date 6/30/2026 Location Description Office of Housing and Community Development Planned Activities Provide assistance to rehabilitation affordable rental units in the Prince William County area.
+First year of five years.
+Target Date 6/30/2026 Estimate the number and type of families An estimated 5 households will be assisted through these activities that will benefit from the proposed activities Location Description Office of Housing and Community Development Planned Activities Provide assistance to rehabilitation affordable rental units in the Prince William County area.

-14. Project Name Dawson Beach Transitional Housing Property Management Townsh Ave o Carretarida Target Area Countywide Goals Supported Enhance Access to Public Facilities & ADA Access Needs Addressed Public Facilities & ADA Accessibility Funding CDBG: \$166,000

-Description Funding allocated to assist Dawson Beach Transitional Housing programs to provide 7 housing units of transitional housing scattered over 7 acres, as well as property management.
-First year of five years Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities 27 persons Location Description Countywide Planned Activities CDBG Funding allocated to assist Dawson Beach Transitional Housing programs to provide 7 housing units of transitional housing scattered over 7 acres; providing housing and supportive services for homeless families with children for a period up to two years.
+14. Project Name Dawson Beach Transitional Housing Property Management Target Area Countywide Goals Supported Enhance Access to Public Facilities & ADA Access Needs Addressed Public Facilities & ADA Accessibility Funding CDBG: \$166,000 Description Funding allocated to assist Dawson Beach Transitional Housing programs to provide 7 housing units of transitional housing scattered over 7 acres, as well as property management.
+First year of five years.
+Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities 27 persons Location Description Countywide Planned Activities CDBG Funding allocated to assist Dawson Beach Transitional Housing programs to provide 7 housing units of transitional housing scattered over 7 acres; providing housing and supportive services for homeless families with children for a period up to two years.
 Services are aimed at economic betterment, financial planning and budgeting, job skills, mental health issues, etc. to 27 persons.
 14011 Dawson Beach Rd., Woodbridge 22191.

-15. Project Name HOME - Tenant Based Rental Assistance Program Target Area Countywide Goals Supported Expand Affordable Housing Options Needs Addressed Low-to-Moderate Income Housing Funding HOME: \$2,847,988 (Carry-Over & Program Income) Description Provide Tenant Based Rental Assistance to Low-Moderate income households; with rental assistance for up to two-years or depletion of funding Target Date 6/30/20256 Estimate the number and type of families that will benefit from the proposed activities This project will benefit an estimated 22 households Location Description Countywide
+15. Project Name HOME - Tenant Based Rental Assistance Program Target Area Countywide Goals Supported Expand Affordable Housing Options Needs Addressed Low-to-Moderate Income Housing Funding HOME: \$1,231,936 (Carry-Over & Program Income) + \$136,890 (Admin) = \$1,368,916 Description Provide Tenant Based Rental Assistance to Low-Moderate income households; with rental assistance for up to two-years or depletion of funding.

+Target Date 6/30/20256 Estimate the number and type of families that will benefit from the proposed activities This project will benefit an estimated 22 households Location Description Countywide Planned Activities Provide assistance to program eligible individual households to help them afford the housing costs of market-rate units.
+1st year and additional years as funding available